-The Policy & Resources Committee fulfilled the role of Audit Committee for the period April 2010 to April 2011.
-As previously stated, in February 2011, Full Council approved changes to the Committee system and from May 2011 the Audit & Budget Monitoring Committee was established and this will (for the most part) oversee the audit functions for the Council, and Corporate Governance arrangements including Risk Management.
+From May 2011 the Audit & Budget Monitoring Sub-Committee was established.
+This Sub-Committee (for the most part) has overseen the audit functions for the Council, and Corporate Governance arrangements including Risk Management.

 Standards Committee

 The Standards Committee is properly constituted in accordance with current legislation.
 It is chaired by a non-elected member and consists of District Councillors, Lay Members and Parish Councillors.
 The Standards Committee is responsible for promoting and maintaining high standards of conduct by Councillors and for monitoring compliance with the Member Code of Conduct.